Ecommerce influencer marketing is no longer a trend—it's a solid marketing tactic that’s here to stay.

 Selecting the right influencer can also build brand loyalty.
 Influencers themselves work hard to create loyalty among their fanbase—they rely on it to maintain their status as an influencer.
 Businesses can capitalize on that loyalty when they collaborate with the right influencer.

 Aside from these benefits, it’s important to consider broader trends in marketing.
 Traditional ads and marketing are losing visibility.
-There was a 9% increase in the usage of ad blocking tools in 2021 and Apple’s iOS updates in 2021 have wreaked havoc on email marketing.
+There was a 9% increase in the usage of ad-blocking tools in 2021, and Apple’s iOS updates in 2021 have wreaked havoc on email marketing.

-Though owned social media is still a great marketing tactic for your business, keep in mind that the engagement rate on influencer accounts is typically higher than a corporate account.
+Though owned social media is still a great marketing tactic for your business, keep in mind that the engagement rate on influencer accounts is typically higher than on a corporate account.
 This means you’ll get a higher return on investment (ROI) from your influencer marketing.

 How To Get Started With Influencer Marketing